 - Background statement/problem statement/thesis statement

-- Information regarding research sample
+- Information regarding the research sample

 - A brief description of the results obtained and their interpretation (only the most important one(s))